Vertical curves and vertical fibers in the Heisenberg group: Introduction

 \begin{thm} Let $W_1,W_2\subset \HH$ be two-dimensional vertical subgroups of $\HH$ such that $W_1\ne W_2$.
 If $\lambda>0$ is sufficiently large, then there are $L,L'\in (0,1)$ such that: \begin{enumerate} \item If $\Gamma_1$ and $\Gamma_2$ are entire $L$--iLip graphs over $W_1$ and $W_2$ respectively, then $\Gamma_{1}\cap \Gamma_{2}$ is a $\lambda$--vertical curve which is nonempty, closed, connected, and has no endpoints. \item If $E$ is a $\lambda$--vertical curve, then there are $\Gamma_1$ and $\Gamma_2$ that are entire $L'$--iLip graphs over $W_1$ and $W_2$ and $\Gamma_1\cap \Gamma_2$ is a vertical curve containing $E$.
 If $E$ is nonempty, closed, connected, and has no endpoints, then $\Gamma_1\cap \Gamma_2=E$. \end{enumerate} \end{thm}

 Finally, we construct $\lambda$--vertical curves with non-integer Hausdorff dimension.
-We construct these curves by starting with a smooth curve and applying helical perturbations at many different scales; an example can be seen in Figure~\ref{fig:Hausdim2}. \begin{thm} For any $\lambda>0$, there are connected $\lambda$--vertical curves $E,E'\subset\HH$ with $\dim_H(E)<2<\dim_H(E')$. \end{thm} In fact, we show that if $\beta\from [0,1]\to \HH$ is a smooth curve such that $\beta'(t)$ is never a horizontal vector (and thus $\dim_H(\beta)=2$), then $\beta$ can be approximated arbitrarily closely by a vertical curve $\gamma$ with $\dim_H(\gamma)<2$ or $\dim_H(\gamma)>2$ (see Proposition~\ref{prop:curves}).
+We construct these curves by starting with a smooth curve and applying helical perturbations at many different scales; an example can be seen in Figure~\ref{fig:Hausdim2}. \begin{thm} For any $\lambda>0$, there are connected $\lambda$--vertical curves $E,E'\subset\HH$ with $\dim_H(E)<2<\dim_H(E')$. \end{thm} In fact, we show that if $\beta\from [0,1]\to \HH$ is a smooth curve such that $\beta'(t)$ is never a horizontal vector (and thus $\dim_H(\beta)=2$ as a direct consequence of Lemma~\ref{lem:measure-calculation}), then $\beta$ can be approximated arbitrarily closely by a vertical curve $\gamma$ with $\dim_H(\gamma)<2$ or $\dim_H(\gamma)>2$ (see Proposition~\ref{prop:curves}).

 The proof of Theorem~\ref{thm:intersections} and Theorem~\ref{thm:HausDim2} immediately imply the following. \begin{cor} For any two distinct vertical planes $W_1$ and $W_2$ and any $\lambda\in (0,1)$, there are entire $\lambda$--iLip graphs $\Gamma_1$ and $\Gamma_2$ over $W_1$ and $W_2$ such that $\dim_H(\Gamma_1\cap \Gamma_2)<2$ or $\dim_H(\Gamma_1\cap \Gamma_2)> 2$. \end{cor}